realbig/ambassador-docs/dashboards.md

 Now go through and setup everything else.
 All other settings are visual and mostly self-explanatory.
 Simply edit the settings, update the dashboard, and then preview your changes.

+Note that the Edit Profile link is generated from the setting you setup on the [settings page](/ambassador-docs/settings/#edit-profile-page).

 ## Dashboard Form

 You will need to create a Gravity Form to link the Dashboard to.
 This form should be setup to send the form to a Google Sheet.
 For information on setting up the Google Sheet feed, visit the <a href="/ambassador-docs/google-sheets/#setting-up-feeds">Google Sheets page</a>.